jj1bdx/efsfbay2015-slides/efsfbay2015-rikitake-emprng.md

 * Shorter but sufficient period (2^127-1)
 * 127-bit state + three 32-bit words for the polynomial parameters
 * ~2^56 choice of orthogonal polynomials, suitable for parallelism
-* On Erlang: non-NIF implementation (NIF tested but abandoned)
+* On Erlang: non-NIF only

 ---